autocrossblog/autocrossblog.github.io/_posts/2015-09-06-project350z-v3-coming-soon.md

 permalink: project350z-v3-coming-soon
 image:
 categories: [ 350z, nissan ]
+description: Follow the journey of ownership, modification, and eventual goodbye to the 350z in this compelling car enthusiast's blog post.
 ---

 So the time has come, I am currently car shopping again.
 I've been threatening it for a while now, but with the 2015 Solo National Championships going on this week, and a few other life things figured out, it is time to make the 2016 autocross season happen!

 ![5892701495_8cf4ea9620_o](https://www.chrishammond.com/Portals/0/PublishThumbnails/Windows-Live-Writer/789304ceb116_E280/5892701495_8cf4ea9620_o_thumb_3.jpg)